hygull/hacky2020/README.md

 **Note:** I have created this project for my personal use and save my hacky, R&D related code snippets.
 So be careful and don't misuse it anywhere.

 Let's have look at below examples.
 It will also help users/developers/newbies to learn JavaScript/jQuery.
-Examples are documented, easy and staightforward.
+Examples are documented, easy and straightforward.

 ## Linkedin